SUBMISSION GUIDELINES & INSTRUCTIONS

-- By late January 2021, session organizers and/or individual contributors will be contacted by the Program Chair via email to confirm the scheduled time for presentations within the program.
+- By late January 2023, session organizers and/or individual contributors will be contacted by the Program Chairs via email to confirm the scheduled time for presentations within the program.

-Contributed paper – Paper submitted by an individual that is not part of an organized session such as a forum, symposium, or workshop.
-Contributed papers are grouped into General Sessions by the Program Chair based on topical themes or regional focus.
-Length: 15 minutes.
+- General Presentation – Paper or poster submitted by an individual that is not part of an organized session such as a symposium or forum.
+General Presentations are grouped into General Sessions by the Program Chair based on topical themes or regional focus.